 Guidance

-Principles for ICB partnership machinery with recognised trade unions
+Principles for ICB partnership machinery

-These principles set out best practice for ICBS to set up and run joint negotiating and consultative machinery.
+These principles set out best practice for ICBs to set up and run joint negotiating and consultative machinery.

 21 March 2022